 Adam Moss* (violin) – A Brooklyn based fiddler and songster, Moss is accomplished in a number of traditional genres including klezmer, bluegrass, old-time and swing.
 He is actively touring with with his twin brother David as The Brothers Brothers, and also performs frequently with groups such as Boston’s Session Americana, Brooklyn’s The Defibulators, and Ana Egge.

-Luisa Muhr* (theater) – is a NYC-based professional actor, vocalist, movement artist, director, educator and co-founder/co-artistic director of the theater and performing arts company FENGARI Ensemble.
-Being an interdisciplinary artist, her theater work varies from classical, experimental/avant-garde, puppet, Yiddish, movement-based to musical theater, where she has been seen in numerous roles and plays at Off-Broadway venues and abroad.
-In June Luisa performed with composer John Zorn and poet Kenneth Goldsmith at the Jewish Museum and will debut her newly created piece WASSER WORKS together with Richie Barshay (The Klezmatics) and Patricia Brennan at The Stone in October.
+Luisa Muhr (theater, creative activism) is a multi-lingual NYC-based multi- and interdisciplinary artist who works as an actor, vocalist, movement artist, director, writer, educator, and currently curates the interdisciplinary women artists series, Women Between Arts, at The New School.
+She is also the co-founder of the theater and performing arts company FENGARI Ensemble.
+Her performance work varies from classical, experimental/avant-garde, puppet, Yiddish, movement-based, to musical theater, and multiple engagements as a singer/vocalist.
+Earlier this year Luisa performed with composer John Zorn and poet Kenneth Goldsmith in the Paris Capital of the 19th Century / New York Capital of the 20th Century performance at the Jewish Museum and as the lead role in Albright at the Albright-Knox Art Gallery in Buffalo, NY.
+Luisa also recently premiered her music-exploration piece WASSER WORKS at The Stone and collaborated with Canadian Klezmer/Punk singer-songwriter Geoff Berner as part of the New York Klezmer Series.
 Luisa performs in English, Yiddish, and German.
-She also recently collaborated with Canadian Klezmer/Punk singer-songwriter Geoff Berner as part of the New York Klezmer Series.
-In NYC Luisa has worked with The Bread and Puppet Theater, Woodshed Collective, the Box Collective, and Marisa Michelson’s Constellation Chor Ensemble.
 Furthermore she is honored to have been offered by Meredith Monk to teach Monk’s work in different schools and communities.
-Throughout the last decade Luisa has created and directed multiple pieces, currently teaches at several institutions and privately as an acting and vocal instructor.
+Throughout the last decade Luisa has created and directed multiple pieces on national and international stages.